-Infant bottles, caps and basic care items must be labeled and color coded according to IMCOM guidelines.
-The IMCOM-approved color coded label will need to be affixed to each bottle, cap and basic care item.
+All Infant bottles, pre-toddler cups, caps and basic care items must be labeled and color coded according to IMCOM guidelines.
+The IMCOM-approved color-coded label will need to be affixed to each bottle, cap and basic care item.
 Colors and labels are provided by the facility.
+Current IMCOM-approved labeling guidance is provided at orientation.